 2. Can password managers get hacked?
 Yes, one of our largest security data companies was breached.
 According to (ISE) Independent Security Evaluators unencrypted credentials can be leaked in the background while they are running.

 3. Which password manager is the easiest to use?
 That’s a matter of your desired level of security, or if it’s for business or personal usages.
 But we heard more people say LastPass is the easiest.
 It also offers more requested services on its free plan.

 4. How is a password hacked?
 With our busy lifestyles, we tend to want everything as simple as possible, this includes our passwords.
 Many of our passwords are so simple they can be guessed within a few tries.
 Based on information hackers gain from different sources leaked over the internet, (especially from social media sites), it’s not hard to crack simple password codes.
 There are also downloadable tools hackers use as well.

 5. How do hackers get into your computer?

 Hackers use devices such as a keylogger.
 They are designed to capture a username and password when typed on the keyboard.
 Once your login info is captured, they can do everything you can.
 Hackers can withdraw funds from your bank account, send viruses and malicious emails from your contact list, and log in to all your accounts to name a few.

 6. How long does it take for a hacker to crack a weak password?

 7. How do hackers steal passwords?
 One of the easiest ways hackers steal passwords is from a technique called phishing.
-These are websites that look like an authentic site.
+These are websites that look like authentic sites.
 In contrast, they are fake websites masquerading as the real thing.
-Once you input your login information the hackers’ gotcha.
+Once you input your login information the hackers gotcha.
 They have your username and password.
 They can do anything you can, including detract funds from your accounts and or claim your identity.

 8. Can the iPhone camera be hacked?